michaelschiltz/bit-by-bit/session 05 - organizing knowledge and classification systems.md

 #### Folksonomies and Tagging:
 * very common in contemporary research practice: Zotero, Diigo, [LibraryThing](https://www.librarything.com/)

+#### For historians and those doing archival research
+* how to document and store your archival finds
+*

 #### To watch:

 #### Further reading